Aranzaavila/DeliveryApp/README.md

 # DELIVERY MANAGEMENT APP

 Welcome to DeliveryApp!
-A modern and functional desktop application for delivery management, designed as a project for the "Advanced Coding" class.
+A modern and functional desktop application for delivery management.
 The application allows users to create, view, and manage deliveries and invoices in an intuitive and visually appealing way.

 ---